-Company Airplane.
-Pursuant to his employment agreement, our Chairman & CEO has limited access to our corporate aircraft for personal use (up to 60 hours during 2017), and the value of such use is included in his annual compensation.
-We review the aircraft flight logs and categorize the flights as business-related or non-business-related to determine our Chairman & CEO's personal use of the aircraft.
-The value of the personal use of the Company aircraft reported as compensation to our Chairman & CEO is determined following the Internal Revenue Service guidelines, which may be different than the Company's aggregate incremental cost of such use.
+Personal Aircraft Usage.
+Pursuant to his employment agreement, our Chairman & CEO has limited access to our corporate aircraft for personal use (up to 70 hours during 2018).
+The President may also use the aircraft subject to authorization by the Compensation Committee (there was no such use in 2018).
+The value of any use is included in annual compensation.
+We review the aircraft flight logs and categorize the flights as business-related or non-business-related to determine personal use of the aircraft.
+The value of the personal use of the Company aircraft reported as compensation is determined following the Internal Revenue Service guidelines, which may be different than the Company's aggregate incremental cost of such use.